Bhawkman/Riddled-with-Errors/README.md

 ## Future Ideas

 > This project had a timeframe of 2 months, not nearly enough time for our
-> project team to complete what we wanted to for this project.
+> project team to complete what we wanted to.
 In the future,
 > we hope to
 >
 > - implement music